sparklingpandas/sparklingpandas/docs/index.md

 of PySpark to scale your data analysis with Pandas.
 SparklingPandas builds on Spark's DataFrame class to give you a polished, pythonic, and Pandas-like API.

+# Using

+You can install SparklingPandas with pip:

+    pip install sparklingpandas

+Once installed, you can import the package and hack away:

+    import sparklingpandas

+Make sure you have the SPARK_HOME environment variable set to the root directory of your Spark 1.4.0 (or above) distribution.

 #Requirements

 The primary requirement of SparklingPandas is that you have a recent (v1.4 currently) version of Spark installed - <http://spark.apache.org> and Python 2.7.

-# Using

-Make sure you have the SPARK_HOME environment variable set correctly, as SparklingPandas uses this for including the PySpark libraries

-Other than that you can install SparklingPandas with pip and just import it.

 # State
 This is in early development.
 Feedback is taken seriously and is seriously appreciated.